backdrop-contrib/tweaks/README.md

 Tweaks
 ======

-Provides tweaks to enhance the usability and performance of the website and includes following features:
+A collection of small modules to enhance the usability and performance of the website and includes following features:

+- **Collapse Groups**
-- Collapse groups on the Modules and the Permissions pages.
+  Allows to collapse groups on the Modules and the Permissions pages.

+- **Language Switcher**
-- Define the path of the language links of the Language Switcher block.
+  Allows to define an alternative path of the language links of the Language Switcher block.

-- Display the modules weight on the Modules page.
+- **Log Messages**

-- Remove log messages from the database which are older than a specific time.
+  Allows auto remove of log messages from the database which are older than a specific time.

+- **Modules Weight**
+  Allows to display the modules weight on the Modules page.

 Installation
 ------------